onbloc/gnoland-tutorials/tutorials/building-a-realm/writing-realms.md

 * Smart contracts written in Gnolang.
 * Realms are stateful.
 * The default import path is `gno.land/r/~~~`.
-* The realm exposes a unique function called `Render()`, which performs rendering through markdown syntax.
+* The realm exposes a unique function called `Render()`, which performs rendering through Markdown syntax.

 ### **Packages**